Storage and SCSI

 to Linux scsi devices. mapscsi achieves this by creating symbolic

-finding out their host, channel, id, lun, pci location (if available),
+devices, finding out their host, channel, id, lun, pci location (if

-Fibre Channel world wide node and port names, loop and port ids (with
+available), Fibre Channel world wide node and port names, loop and

-using this information plus a mapping rules file containing device
+number details and using this information plus a mapping rules file

 plscsi